Keyser Blog | Commercial Real Estate Advocates

 7. When is the best/worst/most popular time to move?

-The summer is extraordinarily busy in the moving industry in general and availability for most moving companies are always limited during this time.
-A lot of companies on the move will avoid moving on weekends surrounding a major holiday so that has always been a great time to move in my opinion.
+The summer is extraordinarily busy in the moving industry in general, and availability for most moving companies is always limited during this time.
+A lot of companies on the move will avoid moving on weekends surrounding a major holiday, so that has always been a great time to move in my opinion.